Reviewed By Joana Garrido DVM

 Here are some of the side effects of hemp oil in dogs:

 Although uncommon, hemp allergy can happen in some pooches.
 That is why it is best to start with a small amount of hemp oil for dogs.
-Wait and see if your furry friend shows an allergic reaction, such as:
+Wait and see if your furry friend shows any of these allergic reactions:

 Do not give him any more hemp oil if he exhibits these symptoms.
-Make sure to bring your dog to the vet right away so that he gets proper treatment.
+Make sure to bring your dog to the vet immediately so that he gets proper treatment.

 May Counteract with Certain Drugs

-Hemp oil for dogs can affect the activity of liver enzymes used to metabolize prescription drugs.
-Consult a holistic vet before using hemp oil if your dog is under any medication.
+Hemp oil for dogs can affect the activity of liver enzymes, which are used to metabolize prescription drugs.
+Consult a holistic vet before using hemp oil on your dog if he is under any medication.

 - Lack of energy